inasafe/inasafe-doc/docs/source/training/beginner/osm/103-working-with-josm.rst

 of the map in a window called :guilabel:`Properties`.
 These are known as tags.
 **Tags** are information that is tied to a point, line or shape that describes what it is.
-For now all you need to know is that this information helps describe whether our object is a forest, a river, a building, or something else.
+For now all you need to know is that this information helps describe whether our object is a forest, a river, a building or something else.

-36. Think about drawing a map by hand, and how you are also drawing points, lines, and shapes.
+36. Think about drawing a map by hand, and how you are also drawing points, lines and shapes.
 What other places are best represented by points?
 Lines?
     Shapes?

 Now, let’s practise drawing an object (point, line and shape).